We compared 44 top push-up boards in 10 key categories and picked the 5 best ones.

 - HOTWAVE set (Board, ab roller, resistance bands with handle and a bar) – similar price range as the Power Press Push-up board.

-- LALAHIGH Upgraded push-up board – silly name, good budget board….lost the “best budget” title to the NOAOVO because of the lower capacity and basic warranty.
+- LALAHIGH Upgraded push-up board – silly name, good budget board….lost the “best budget” title to the AERLANG because of the lower capacity and basic warranty.

 - PACEARTH Push-Up Board with wooden handles – interesting concept…basically top-tier handles with a schematic mat for push-up variations.
 Goes out of stock way too often.

-- Berleng 56-in-1 Push Up Board – the highest number of (theoretical) push-up positions I’ve seen in a board.
+- Berleng 56-in-1 Push-Up Board – the highest number of (theoretical) push-up positions I’ve seen on a board.
 Cheap, too.

 This one was a doozy because “quality” is difficult to quantify and compare.